"ITER is a global response to a global challenge"Foro Nuclear, 17 January 2018

 The quality of life in our region is a real source of appeal to employees who come from all over the world to work here.
 Workers live in Aix, Manosque and Vinon and in the villages near the site.
 Is it reasonable to imagine that nuclear fusion will be part of the energy mix one day?

 Nuclear fusion is a potential source of clean energy.
 It has zero impact on the climate or the environment and it is safe and provides massive, continuous power production.
 This makes it a major alternative to fossil fuels.
 ITER does indeed aim to demonstrate that fusion can contribute to the worldwide energy supply.
 For the first time in history, we are going to be able to study "self-sustaining plasma" and the learnings are bound to be extremely valuable.
 We are also going to learn a lot about managing and maintaining a fusion facility.
 ITER is a decisive step forward in demonstrating the industrial feasibility and economic profitability of fusion energy.
-Lire l'article
+Read the full article

 "Interest in nuclear fusion has risen immensely"Die Welt, 10 April 2017